WHAT IS NAAA?

 The current Co-Chairs of NAAA are Ms Jane Martin, Executive Manager of the Obesity Policy Coalition (OPC) and Alcohol and Obesity Policy at Cancer Council Victoria, and Dr John Crozier, Chair of the Royal Australasian College of Surgeons Trauma Committee.

 NAAA is administered by an Executive Officer who acts as the organisation’s day-to-day contact.

-The NAAA’s activities are planned and coordinated by an Executive Committee which meets quarterly, comprising:
+The NAAA’s activities are planned and coordinated by an Executive Committee which meets quarterly, comprising it co-chairs and:

 - Ms Julia Stafford, McCusker Centre for Action on Alcohol and Youth

 - Dr Diana Egerton-Warburton, Australasian College of Emergency Medicine

 - Ms Anne Russell, Russell Family Fetal Alcohol Disorders Association

 - Mr Michael Thorn, Foundation for Alcohol Research and Education

 - Professor Kypros Kypri, School of Medicine and Public Health, University of Newcastle